 Why Go Foraging For Mushrooms?

-Mushroom foraging is a create way to spend time outdoors and connect with nature in a unique way.
-At the very least foraging for mushrooms brings out many of the joys of hiking with an added bonus!
-Not only do you get the delicious and medicinal prizes that are wild mushrooms, but you also get the joy of finding them.
+Mushroom foraging is a creative way to spend time outdoors and uniquely connect with nature.
+At the very least, foraging for mushrooms brings out many of the joys of hiking with a bonus!
+Not only do you get the delicious and medicinal prizes that are wild mushrooms, but you also get the pleasure of finding them.
 For many mushroom hunters, the hunt is almost as important as the prize!

 The best way to learn about mushrooms and mushroom picking is to go out with an experienced forager.
 This may either be an experienced friend or a professional offering an educative experience.
 Alternatively you can find local mushroom communities such as the Mycological Society of Toronto or the Canadian Mycological Associations to help get you started.
 Social media and facebook groups are also a great way to learn and meet of individuals interested in mushrooms.